Urdatorn/responsio-accentuum/README.md

 ## TODO

+- What if we just ignore the last position of every line in the statistical tests, because they are obviously not significant?
+Or maybe they do not matter since they cancel out against the baseline?
 - Recalculate χ-square and beta tests against new baselines
 - Choose the most informative images to be included in the article.